quii/learn-go-with-tests/mocking.md

 }
 ```

-We are using `duration` to configure the time slept and `sleep` as a way to pass in a custom sleep function, including a spy.
+We are using `duration` to configure the time slept and `sleep` as a way to pass in a sleep function.
+The signature of `sleep` is the same as for `time.Sleep` allowing us to use `time.Sleep` in our real implementation and a spy in our tests.

 ```go
 type SpyTime struct {